disksing/iter/README.md

 There are alternative libraries have similar goals, such as [gostl](https://github.com/liyue201/gostl), [gods](https://github.com/emirpasic/gods) and [go-stp](https://github.com/itrabbit/go-stp).
 What makes `iter` unique is:

-- **None-intrusive**.
+- **Non-intrusive**.
 Instead of introducing new containers, `iter` tends to reuse existed containers in Go (slice, string, list.List, etc.) and use iterators to adapt them to algorithms.

 - **Full algorithms (>100)**.
 It includes almost all algorithms come before C++17.
 Check the [Full List](https://godoc.org/github.com/disksing/iter).